ubeac/svelte-preprocessors/README.md

 ## if Processor
+if processor transforms `if={...}` props to `{#if ...}` in svelte templates for all Components and DOM Elements.

-after installation and enabling if Processor you should be able to use if prop for all Components and elements in *.sevlte files
+after installation and enabling if Processor you should be able to use if prop in your .sevlte files.

 ```svelte
 <Button if={2 + 2 === 4}>